jkenney0501/dbt_superstore_dim_model/README.md

 Once the data is ingested in AWS and sourced in a yml file, the stage layer is created in dbt by applying light transformations and some aliasing to the stage models.
 We also utilize the ``` {{ source('schema', 'table name ) }}``` function here to create our dependencies as the fist step of our DAG.
 All the business logic will be later applied in the intermediate layer.
 All models here are materialized as views.
 We don’t really care too much about the lag a view produces because this is our lightweight reference to the source data and we are in a dev environment.

-Below is how the materializations are set up in the dbt_project.yml
+Below is how the materializations are set up in the dbt_project.yml.
+I materialze as views until the consumption layer becaseu I am working in dev so the lag is common.
+I also like to materialze at the schema level to keep things consistent, it kind of lends itself to the "separation of concerns" for layered architecture.

 ```yml
 models: